Immigration to Switzerland

 according to a 2010 Gallup study; this means that out of an estimated 700 million potential migrants worldwide, about 12 million (150% of Swiss resident population) would name Switzerland as their most desired country of residence.
 Commonly named reasons for relocation to Switzerland are safety, strong economy, and high quality of education.
 Another ground for immigrants from developed countries is the relatively favorable personal income tax (up to 11,5%) incorporated in the Swiss taxation system.
-However, residents with migration background are twice as likely to be unemployed.
+However, residents with migration background are more likely to be unemployed and their unemployment tends to last longer, although Switzerland also receives highly qualified migrants regularly.

 Racism

 In the 2000s, domestic and international institutions expressed concern about what was perceived as an increase in xenophobia, particularly in some political campaigns.
 In reply to one critical report, the Federal Council noted that "racism unfortunately is present in Switzerland", but stated that the high proportion of foreign citizens in the country, as well as the generally unproblematic integration of foreigners, underlined Switzerland's openness.

 Follow-up study conducted in 2018 found that 59% considered racism a serious problem in Switzerland.

 The proportion of the population that has reported being targeted by racial discrimination has increased in recent years, from 10% in 2014 to almost 17% in 2018, according to the Federal Statistical Office.
 More recent studies show that full integration is "out of reach for non-European migrants" while they represent only 20% of the foreigners living in Switzerland.
 Most affected areas are discrimination in employment, housing, education and social activities.
 Places where racism most often occurs are the work place, local administration, the neighborhood and district as well as the private sector.
 In Switzerland, the Network of Counselling Centres for Victims of Racism is in charge for recording such incidents.
 Many racist incidents are said to go unreported.

 32% of the population say they have experienced some form of discrimination or violence in the past 5 years (2021).
 In 2021, the United Nations noticed the lack of clear Swiss legislation to tackle racism.
 Switzerland ratified the International Convention on the Elimination of All Forms of Racial Discrimination in 1993.
 In recent years, it has also been reported that Swiss textbooks fall short on issues of racism.
 In 2024, the European Court of Human Rights (ECHR) condemned Switzerland for its racial profiling practices.
 According to the authorities in 2025, cases of racism involving patients, doctors or nurses have increased in the Swiss health sector.
 “Systemic racism” in the police in Lausanne was reported in 2025 which led to riots.
 United Nations experts have also reported "systemic racism" in Switzerland in 2022.